mr2527/pop_OS-win10-KVM-setup/README.md

 </cputune>
 ```

-***REMEMBER THAT YOUR PINNING IS NOT GUARANTEED TO BE ANYTHING LIKE MINE!*** Please figure our your own pinning and apply the changes.
+***REMEMBER THAT YOUR PINNING IS NOT GUARANTEED TO BE ANYTHING LIKE MINE!*** Please figure out your own pinning and apply the changes.

 Now we will go down to the end of `</features>` and edit `<cpu>` by adding the following:
 ```